boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 conjunction, when the first argument of `and` is `false` the result is simply `false` regardless of the second argument.
-When an argument is not used in an equation, we can replace it with an undeerscore `_`.
+When an argument is not used in an equation, we can replace it with an underscore `_`.
 It is not necessary to do so, but using underscores on the left hand side of equations sometimes helps us keeping the code clean and easier to read, highlighting the fact that some arguments are not used in some cases.

-We can ask Agda to evaluate `and` applied to some inputs to convince ourseleves that the function behaves as expected.
-For example, `C-c C-n and true true` yields `true` whereas C-c C-n and false true` yields `false`.
+We can ask Agda to evaluate `and` applied to some inputs to convince ourselves that the function behaves as expected.
+For example, `C-c C-n and true true` yields `true` whereas `C-c C-n and false true` yields `false`.

 Note that the above definition of `and` is not the only way to